frame-lang/frame-docs/advanced_frame/services.rst

 Services
 --------

-True services, in general, do not have inate termination criteria.
+True services, in general, do not have innate termination criteria.
 Instead some outside signal source "kills" the program.
 The next example shows a program similar to Looper but with no termination logic.
-Instead, the user must send an interupt signal by pressing CTRL-C.
+Instead, the user must send an interrupt signal by pressing CTRL-C.

 .. code-block::
     :caption: Service Machine Loop Demo